 Tamarind Bear’s Dream.
 USVI.
 1985.

 About the Author: Alscess Lewis-Brown was born in Antigua and educated in the USVI.
-A life long educator, she has taught in Japan, Antigua and the USVI where she has also served as a board member of the esteemed Caribbean Writer literary journal.
+A life long educator, she has taught in Japan, Antigua and the USVI where she has also served as a board member and editor of the esteemed Caribbean Writer literary journal.
 She is a part time instructor at the University of the Virgin Islands in addition to being a human resources professional, mother, and grandmother.

 Name: Edison Liburd (illustrator)